Available with Location Referencing license.

-- Open the configuration (config.json) file within the EventEditor web folder and modify it to use the web map and geoprocessing services created from previous steps.
+- Open the configuration (config.json) file in the EventEditor web folder and modify it to use the web map and geoprocessing services created from previous steps.
 Optionally, you can choose to change some default administrative settings such as user authentication, map selection symbology, and attribute sets while modifying the configuration file.
 Use the following guides to deploy: Adding DGN and DWG data: Deployment guide, Producing attribute sets, and Deploying redline routes.

 - Configure Portal for ArcGIS or ArcGIS Online with Event Editor to secure your web services.

-- Optionally validate and correct your organization's event data by integrating ArcGIS Data Reviewer for Server with the Event Editor web app.
+- Optionally, validate and correct your organization's event data by integrating ArcGIS Data Reviewer Server with the Event Editor web app.